My name is Suzanne Yeagley.

 I grew up in a town called Mountain Top, but I’m pretty sure it was in a valley.

 I lived in the same house until I was 8.

 From the time I was 8 until I was 18, we moved seven times.
 My parents moved a few additional times while I was away at college, giving me their new address and telling me how to find it when I came home for a break.

 All of this moving was within the same small town, where my dad was one of the primary home builders.
-One of the houses they built for us had no carpet, no sheetrock on the walls, and no outlet covers, and we stored most of our furniture in the garage.
+One of the houses they built for us had no carpet, no paint, no outlet covers, a yard full of rocks, and we stored most of our furniture in the garage.
 Another house had an indoor pool with a diving board and we could throw parties all winter long.
 The quality of our house depended on the economy and its current effect on the housing industry.

 I worked for my dad’s company while I was growing up.
 I learned that I like to get paid, and I have always been willing to work anywhere I could.
 Over the years I’ve worked at a donut shop, opthamologist office, pizza place, ski lodge, marina store, the Circle K, a barbecue joint, a JCPenney call center, and a titanium plant, just to name a few.
 In most of these places I embarrassed myself (like at the titanium plant when I sent the French Navy to Taco Bell with unfortunate results), or I watched other people do embarrassing things (I had to bust a guy stealing “adult” magazines at the Circle K)…

 And I’ve started writing some stuff on my blog, if you are interested.

 Here are some other pictures from that issue of Good Housekeeping.
 I find them fascinating…